 10. You’ll be taken to a page that confirms your e-signing was verified.
-Watch for a second email that confirms your application was submitted.
+Look for a second email that confirms your submitted application.

 11. The SSA will send you a letter informing you of your application’s status.
 If it’s denied, you can appeal the decision by following the instructions.

 If you don’t want to enroll online, print the form and mail it, fax it or bring it to a Social Security office.
 Alternatively, you can fill out Form CMS-40B and have the employer who provides your health insurance complete Form CMS-L564.
 The forms are numbered on the bottom left of the page.
 If the employer is unable to complete the form, you can submit the documents that show you had health insurance.